khadijatusman/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-converts a number from base 2 to bas e 10 script prints all combination of two letters except oo prints a number with two decimal places followed by  new line
+converts a number from base 2 to bas e 10 script prints all combination of two letters except oo prints a number with two decimal places followed by  new line converts a number from base 10 to base 16